yeatscircle/myTransformers/docs/source/en/model_doc/qwen2_5_vl.md

     print(output_text)
     ```
 - Use Qwen2.5-VL for a mixed batch of inputs (images, videos, text).
 Add labels when handling multiple images or videos for better reference
   as show below.
     ```python
     import torch
-    from transformers import Qwen2_5_VLForConditionalGeneration, AutoProcessor
+    from myTransformers import Qwen2_5_VLForConditionalGeneration, AutoProcessor

     model = Qwen2_5_VLForConditionalGeneration.from_pretrained(
         "Qwen/Qwen2.5-VL-7B-Instruct",